 “Give with simplicity.”
 The Greek word haplotes means “sincerely, generously, in singleness of heart, without ulterior motives” (see 2Cor 1:12; 9:13; Col 3:22).
 By their alms-giving, the Pharisees hoped to gain men’s admiration (Mat 6:2), but the people of God give willingly and gladly (2Cor 9:7), knowing that the Father sees even the most secret thing (Mat 6:4).
 Not all giving is monetary.
 Gifts of time are often more valuable than gifts of money and possessions.
 Freely ye have received, freely give (Mat 10:8).

 “Rule with diligence (spoude).”
-Meaning, an earnest, pro-active leadership as opposed to performing a duty out of necessity (see 1Cor 9:16-17).
+This indicates an earnest, careful, pro-active leadership as opposed to performing a lackadaisical duty (see 1Cor 9:16-17).
 The word is repeated in v11, Not slothful in business (spoude).
-See 2Pet 1:5.
+See 2Peter 1:5.
 Virtually every person must take a leadership position at some level and area of life.
 Fathers, mothers, deacons, teachers, workers and children – take your responsibilities to heart, help others flourish in the Way of Truth.

 “Show mercy with cheerfulness.”
 The natural impulse is to begrudge the offender his mercy.
 “Well, the Bible says I have to forgive, so…[mumbling] I forgive him/her.”
 The wisdom that comes from above overflows with mercy, without partiality nor hypocrisy (James 3:17).
 Blessed are the merciful, for they shall obtain mercy (Mat 5:7).